heefan/leetcode-notes/readme.md

     * Join the contest to gain more confidence.

-### Prepare for An Interview
+### Leetcode Coding Process
+1. Read the question and constraints
-1. dry run your solution, and point out the key points
+1. Dry run to find out the solutiuon.
 2. indicate the time complexity and space complexity
 3. Confirm with the interviewer.
 4. Code it.